edinburghhacklab/mqtt-dali-controller/README.md

 ### Usage

-Set individual lights or groups:
+Set the level of individual lights or groups:

 ```
 dali/set/<<0-63>[-<0-63>]|group>,... <0-254>
 ```

-Select preset for all lights:
+Select a preset for all lights:

 ```
 dali/preset/<name> (null)
 dali/preset/<name> all
 ```

-Select preset for individual lights or groups:
+Select a preset for individual lights or groups:

 ```
-dali/preset/<name> <<0-63>[-<0-63>]|group>
+dali/preset/<name> <<0-63>[-<0-63>]|group>,...
 ```

-The built-in group `idle` changes the behaviour so that it only has an effect when idle for at least 10 seconds.
+The built-in group `idle` changes the behaviour so that it only has an effect if the light levels and switches haven't been changed for at least 10 seconds.
 This can be used to avoid a race condition when deciding to automatically turn off the lights at the same time someone is about to switch them on.

 Select preset `off` for all lights, but only when idle for at least 10 seconds:
 ```
 dali/preset/off all,idle
 ```